opendocsg/slw-judgments-backfill/2009_SGHC_98/report.md

  [Emphasis added]

 14     Section 54B was incorporated into the SCA in 2005.
-Even before that provision was enacted, the question of transferring an action from the Subordinate Courts to the High Court to aid enforcement had been considered in _Cheong Ghim Fah v Murugian s/o Rangasamy (No 2)_ [2004] 3 SLR 193, wherein V K Rajah JC stated at [15]:
+Even before that provision was enacted, the question of transferring an action from the Subordinate Courts to the High Court to aid enforcement had been considered in _Cheong Ghim Fah v Murugian s/o Rangasamy (No 2)_ <span class="citation">[2004] 3 SLR 193</span>, wherein V K Rajah JC stated at [15]:

  ...
 It seems clear to me that if a subordinate court judgment cannot be enforced as a foreign